Transport & Logistics Oct 2, 2025

 Industry Unites at Road Freight NSW Conference and Awards 2025

-The 2025 Road Freight NSW (RFNSW) Conference and Awards brought together leaders and stakeholders from across the road freight sector for a day of collaboration, insight, and celebration.
-Held in Sydney, the event focused on shared industry challenges and emerging opportunities, with discussions centred around safety, sustainability, technology adoption, and the evolving policy landscape.
+The 2025 Road Freight NSW (RFNSW) Conference and Awards brought together leaders and stakeholders from across the road freight sector for a dynamic day of collaboration, insight, and celebration in Sydney.
+The event focused on addressing shared industry challenges and exploring emerging opportunities, with discussions centred around safety and sustainability, technology adoption, workforce development, innovation, and the evolving policy landscape.

 Camilla Elmes, Industry Engagement Manager for Transport and Logistics, attended the event and reflected on the importance of promoting career pathways within the sector: